ubc-library-rc/intro-git/content/02_getting_started.md

 You can think of a **repository** as a group of files that Git tracks.
 When you create a repository Git generates a hidden directory named `.git` in the same folder.
 Information about the repository, changes to the files, and previous versions are all stored in this hidden directory so they are accessible but don't get in the way.

 You can create repositories using [GitHub's web interface](https://github.com/new), or on your own computer using the command line.
 Let's use the command line to create a Git repository for new project.
+(On a Mac, open _Terminal_, on a PC open _Git Bash_.)

 First, create a directory called `hello-world` and navigate to the new directory.